Polymer/old-docs-site/1.0/docs/devguide/local-dom.md

       <img src="three.jpg">
     <simple-carousel>

 The carousel adds dots underneath the current image that let the user select a different image, so the carousel needs to know how many children it has.
-This is simple enough: the carousel can check its children the `attached` method:
+This is simple enough: the carousel can check its children in the `attached`
+callback:

     attached: function() {
       this.childCount = Polymer.dom(this).children.length;
       // do something with childCount ...
     }

 But there are a few issues here.
 What if you create a new element, `<popup-carousel>`, that includes a simple carousel in its local DOM?
 You use the new element the same way:

     <popup-carousel>
       <img src="one.jpg">